Xavier Nady: Washington Nationals (2012)

-San Francisco Giants
+San Francisco Giants (2012)

 Nady was signed to a minor league contract by the San Francisco Giants on August 4, 2012, and assigned to their Triple-A affiliate in Fresno, California.
 He made his debut for the Giants on September 1, 2012, and hit a three-run double against the Cubs in his first at-bat.
-On September 30, Nady hit a game-tying ninth-inning home run against the San Diego Padres in a game that the Giants went on to win in extra innings.
+On September 30, Nady hit a game-tying ninth-inning home run against the San Diego Padres in a game that the Giants went on to win.
 He was on the active roster during the 2012 World Series in which the team swept the Detroit Tigers in four games.

 Kansas City Royals

 On December 14, 2012, Nady signed a minor league contract with the Kansas City Royals.
 During Spring training, Nady struggled first with plantar fasciitis and then sustained a partial tear in his right heel.
 The Royals released him on March 25, 2013, and then re-signed him to a Minor League contract later the same week.
 He played with their Triple-A team in Omaha.
 Nady was released on June 29.